-The Company defines common stock equivalents as unexercised stock options, unvested time-based and market-based restricted stock, common stock equivalents underlying the Convertible Notes (see Note 10) and warrants outstanding during the period.
-Common stock equivalents are measured using the treasury stock method, except for the Company's Convertible Notes, which are assessed for their impact on diluted EPS using the more dilutive of the treasury stock method or the if-converted method.
+The Company defines common stock equivalents as unexercised stock options, common stock equivalents underlying the Convertible Notes (see Note 10) and warrants outstanding during the period.
+Common stock equivalents are measured using the treasury stock method, except for the Convertible Notes, which are assessed for their impact on diluted EPS using the more dilutive of the treasury stock method or the if-converted method.
 Under the provisions of the if-converted method, the Convertible Notes are assumed to be converted and included in the denominator of the EPS calculation and the interest expense, net of tax, recorded in connection with the Convertible Notes is added back to the numerator.
-For the three months ended January 31, 2010, the assumed conversion of 12,927,000 shares underlying our Convertible Notes was antidilutive; therefore the shares were excluded from the computation of diluted EPS.
+For the three and nine months ended July 31, 2010 and 2009, the assumed conversion of 12,927,000 shares underlying our Convertible Notes was antidilutive; therefore the shares were excluded from the computation of diluted EPS.

 In connection with the issuance of our Convertible Notes in June 2009, the Company purchased convertible note hedges (see Note 10) which were excluded from the calculation of diluted EPS because their impact is always considered antidilutive since the call option would be exercised by the Company when the exercise price is lower than the market price.
 Also in connection with the issuance of our Convertible Notes, the Company entered into warrant transactions (see Note 10).
-For the three months ended January 31, 2010, the Company excluded the warrants outstanding from its diluted EPS because the warrants' strike price of \$14.945 was greater than the average market price of our common stock.
+For the three and nine months ended July 31, 2010 and the three and nine months ended July 31, 2009, the Company excluded the warrants outstanding from its diluted EPS because the warrants' strike price of \$14.945 was greater than the average market price of our common stock.